Next Generation Barrel

 The reliability of constant and linear passive oxygenation and the high grade of BarriQ oak, guarantee less reductive wines with fresh fruit characters and perfect oak integration.

-The winemaker has a broad range of options by combining different oxygen permeabilities, oak profiles, oak quantities and contact times.
+The winemaker has a broad range of options by combining different oxygen permeabilities, oak barrel-blends, oak quantities and contact times.